Improper Service of Process

 Understanding Proper Service Procedures

 It’s important to understand the specific laws guiding the service of process in your jurisdiction to make informed decisions and stay compliant.
-Service of process can be done using different methods which may include:
+Service of process can be done using different methods, which may include:

 Personal Service

-A process server, a law enforcement officer, or a professional process server, physically delivers the legal papers to the person to be served.
-It’s the the most common and most preferred method of service because it upholds the principle of due process, ensuring direct contact and communication with the right person, resulting in fair notice.
+A process server, a law enforcement officer, or a professional process server physically delivers the legal papers to the person to be served.
+It’s the most common and most preferred method of service because it upholds the principle of due process, ensuring direct contact and communication with the right person, resulting in fair notice.

 Substituted Service